14 Multivariate Regression

 \[ \frac{\mbox{BB}}{\mbox{PA}} + \frac{\mbox{Singles} + 2 \mbox{Doubles} + 3 \mbox{Triples} + 4\mbox{HR}}{\mbox{AB}} \]

 They called this on-base-percentage plus slugging percentage (OPS).
-Although the sabermetricians probably did not use regression, here we show how this metric is close to what one gets with regression.
+Although the sabermetricians probably did not use regression, here we demonstrate how this metric closely aligns with regression results.

 Compute the OPS for each team in the 2001 season.
 Then plot Runs per game versus OPS.

-15. Note that we can rewrite OPS as a weighted average of BBs, singles, doubles, triples, and HRs.
+15. Keep in mind that we can rewrite OPS as a weighted average of BBs, singles, doubles, triples, and HRs.
 We know that the weights for doubles, triples, and HRs are 2, 3, and 4 times that of singles.
 But what about BB?
 What is the weight for BB relative to singles?
-Hint: the weight for BB relative to singles will be a function of AB and PA.
+Hint: The weight for BB relative to singles will be a function of AB and PA.

 17. So now we know that the formula for OPS is proportional to \(0.91 \times \mbox{BB} + \mbox{singles} + 2 \times \mbox{doubles} + 3 \times \mbox{triples} + 4 \times \mbox{HR}\).
 Let’s see how these coefficients compare to those obtained with regression.
 Fit a regression model to the data after 1962, as done earlier: using per game statistics for each year for each team.
 After fitting this model, report the coefficients as weights relative to the coefficient for singles.

-20. What players have show the largest difference between their rank by predicted runs and OPS?
+20. Which players have shown the largest difference between their rank by predicted runs and OPS?